ylacaute/todo-react/README.md

  * **React**
    * No redux here, use vanilla event
  * **Archtecture**
-   * Ready to include in a Maven project
+   * Use same Maven project structure
-   * Oriented component
+   * Ready to include in a Spring Boot application (coming soon :bowtie:)
-   * Clear separated resources
+   * Component-oriented (but clear separation JSX/SCSS)
  * **Responsive**
    * Use SASS and some part of KNACSS
    * Use @extend, @mixin, @media
  * **Test**
    * todo !
  * **Clock widget**
-   * Just because it looks greats :)
+   * Just because it looks greats :smile:

 # Build
 _Download dependencies_: